AVAILABLE FOR READINGS AND PRESENTATIONS

-Ten per cent of the proceeds from sales will go towards Canuck Place Children’s Hospice.
+Ten per cent of the proceeds from all book sales go towards Canuck Place Children’s Hospice.
 I’m delighted by such charity initiatives; I’ve worked as a hospice volunteer with adults for more than six years.
 And I’m pleased that Lillian Lai, who illustrated my first picture book, Gracie’s Got a Secret, also did this one.
 She’s an animation art director in Vancouver, BC.